Reading Area Community College

 Reading Area Community College (RACC) is a public community college in Reading, Pennsylvania.
 The college was founded in 1971 and serves the greater Reading area and Berks County, Pennsylvania.
-The institution is an Hispanic-serving institution ('HSI') as defined by federal law (the Higher Education Opportunity Act, Title V, 2008).
+The institution is a Hispanic-serving institution ('HSI') as defined by federal law (the Higher Education Opportunity Act, Title V, 2008).

+Academics

+Reading Area Community College has over 4,000 students, most of whom study on a part-time basis (76.2%).
+Over two-thirds of the student body is female (68.7%), and over half of students receive need-based financial aid through the Pell Grant (60.7%).